frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-the-list-of-posts.md

 export default connect(List)
 ```

+{% hint style="success" %}
+**Check you're on the right track** by comparing your changes so far with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/749af7e2ba7cdb0da9d61e6865332be0c971bfb8).
+{% endhint %}

 Next we need to import the `<List>` component into our root component file and use it.

 ```jsx